Calculating your Benefits

 The total of these calculations will form the Final Salary element of your benefits.

 If your pay has been restricted or reduced by your Employer, you will have the option to calculate your final pay as an average of any 3 consecutive years pay in the last 13 years of employment (ending 31 March).
-If you believe that this may be appropriate to your circumstances, please contact us.
+If you believe that this may be appropriate to your circumstances, please contact the Dyfed Pension Fund.

 Your Local Government Pension Scheme (LGPS) benefits from 1 April 2014 will be calculated on a Career Average Revalued Earnings (CARE) basis.